 While I was abroad for my summer studies, I was enthralled by the culture and way of living by the Canadians, and it taught me that there was so much more to see and experience in the world.

-Beyond Instagrammable spots and beautiful sights, there’s something about being stationed overseas for an extended period of time that makes you more self-aware and forces you to grow as a person.
+Beyond Instagrammable spots and beautiful sights, something about being stationed overseas for an extended period of time makes you more self-aware and forces you to grow as a person.

-It’s a pretty humbling experience as well, making you question about life and whatnot.
+It’s a pretty humbling experience as well, making you question life and whatnot.

-In addition, the best part about retirement is that you can plan it in any fashion, and there is even flexibility of ‘country-hopping’ if the living conditions of a country is not ideal.
+In addition, the best part about retirement is that you can plan it in any fashion, and there is even flexibility of ‘country-hopping’ if the living conditions of a country are not ideal.